 Many of these devices use air bladder technology (SmartVest, The Vest) with hoses connected to an external, programmable air pulse generator.
-Another, called AffloVest, is the first HFCWO vest with built-in oscillating modules and is battery-powered, allowing for greater mobility during therapy.
+HFCWO vests, however, feature built-in oscillating modules and is battery-powered, allowing for greater mobility during therapy.
 Treatment can also be given regardless of whether a person is sitting, standing, or laying down.

 Studies of HFCWO in COPD and other diseases